 When creating a shareholder agreement, here are some of the points that have to be followed:

 2. State the interests of shareholders.
 Shareholders invest in a company for a lot of reasons.
 The agreement has to identify the interests of every party before enlisting the agreement.
-The most common reason is to benefit financially from the worth of the growing company, but there could be others that are similarly or more significant to different individuals.
+The most common reason is to benefit financially from the worth of the growing company, but there could be others that are similar or more significant to different individuals.

 3. Identify the value of the shareholder.
 The assessment of a company is extremely subjective.
-There are many ways to assess value of a company, but it’s not easy and essential to put a fixed value on a company.
+There are many ways to assess the value of a company, but it’s not easy and essential to put a fixed value on a company.
 Even the worth in the accounts is derived from personal opinions made by the accountant.

 4. Classify who is/are going to make decisions – the shareholders or the directors.
 The shareholders could be as active or passive in operating the business.
 But they have to clarify the boundaries with the directors.
 This is very important to avoid misunderstanding and disagreements.

-5. Decide on how voting power of shareholders has to add up.
+5. Decide on how the voting power of shareholders has to add up.
 Usually, one share "buys" a vote.
 The shareholder that has over 50% of the shares is able to make decisions and controls over the company, whole for some decisions, holders that have more than 75% of the shares have to agree.

 Following the steps stated above is going to help you in writing a much better shareholder agreement.
 Depending on the seriousness of the agreement, it can’t be stressed enough how important the last step is.
 There are a lot of writing tools you can get online for your grammar, punctuation, and spell check solution.

-As the name suggest, a shareholder agreement template is an agreement between a company and a shareholder who wants to share some stock.
+As the name suggests, a shareholder agreement template is an agreement between a company and a shareholder who wants to share some stock.
 It could be between all or, in some instances, only some of the shareholders of a company.
 The purposes of this agreement are to protect the investment of the shareholder in the company, to create a fair relationship between the company and the shareholders.

-The shareholders agreement template normally contains particular, essential, and practical rules about the company and the relationship between the shareholders.
+The shareholder's agreement template normally contains particular, essential, and practical rules about the company and the relationship between the shareholders.
 This could be beneficial for both company and shareholders.

 This offers solutions to problems that are possible to happen and produce conflict among the shareholders of the company.
-Without a great shareholder agreement, a business is vulnerable to the unanticipated things.
+Without a great shareholder agreement, a business is vulnerable to unanticipated things.
 The time the company is going to spend on defining the business relationships is an asset in the constancy of the future of a business.

 The shareholders of a company are the ones to determine what should be included in the Shareholders Agreement of the company.
-The kinds of clauses that company has to consider is going to depend on many different factors, this includes the type of business the company is going to set up, the number of shareholders, and the company’s main goal.
+The kinds of clauses that a company has to consider are going to depend on many different factors, this includes the type of business the company is going to set up, the number of shareholders, and the company’s main goal.

 Listed below are some of the most common types of clauses that are included in the Shareholders Agreements.

-1. Supplying and transferring shares – This should include the provisions to stop unsolicited third parties obtaining shares and how a shareholder is able to sell shares.
+1. Supplying and transferring shares – This should include the provisions to stop unsolicited third parties from obtaining shares and how a shareholder is able to sell shares.